Bestselling 4X Author Worthy Stokes is the founder of The HeartMind®Process.

-A renowned meditation expert who miraculously awakened from a lucid Near Death Experience at the age of 34, Worthy Stokes writes at the nexus of mindfulness, interpersonal neurobiology, post-traumatic growth, and spiritual resilience.
-She has over a decade of experience with advanced meditation practices, has attended meditation workshops with medical doctors and neuroscientists, and she coaches clients across the U.S. She is currently on sabbatical through September 2021 to complete her fourth book.
+A world-renowned meditation expert who miraculously awakened from a lucid Near Death Experience after brain trauma at the age of 34, Worthy Stokes writes at the nexus of interpersonal neurobiology, post-traumatic growth, and spiritual resilience resulting from life-altering trauma.
+She has practiced advanced meditation techniques (Dzogchen and Tantra) for over a decade, and she continuously attends meditation workshops with medical doctors and neuroscientists.
+She is on sabbatical through September 2021.